 The generating set must be earthed.
-To do this, use a copper wire with a minimum cross-section of 13.3 mm (or AWG 6, at most) connected to the generating set earth socket and a galvanised steel earthing rod embedded vertically and fully into the ground.
-This earthing rod embedded fully in the ground must have a minimum length of 2.5m.
+To do this, use a copper wire with a minimum cross-section of 13.3 mm2 (or AWG 6, at most) connected to the generating set earth socket and a galvanised steel earthing rod fully embedded into the ground vertically.
+This earthing rod embedded fully in the ground must have a minimum length of 2.5 m.